koala-interactive/react-anchor-navigation/README.md

 ### Usage

-All our features are in these four components, for advanced and customized usage refers to the internal custom hooks documentation [here](#Advanded-Usage)
+All our features are in these four components, for advanced and customized usage, please refers to the internal custom hooks documentation [here](#Advanded-Usage)

 ```jsx
 import {